parinzee/Grade-Calculation-Python-Script/README.md

 # Grade-Calculation-Python-Script
-A grade calculation script for my school
+-A simple python grade calculation script.
+The python script can be modified as you wish to see how it works

+Releases are located here: